 Nearly 300,000 sqft of facade, including oversized 19-by-9 ft IGUs, perforated metal panels, soffits, aluminum metal panels (flat & curved), curved glass, sliding and swing doors

 San Diego’s new federal courthouse covers 2.6 urban acres with a build program that links new and existing federal buildings.
-Enclos is acting as facade contractor for the new 16-story structure that will include six district courtrooms and an initial build-out of 12 chambers.
+Enclos acted as the facade contractor for the 16-story structure that includes six district courtrooms and an initial build-out of 12 chambers.

 Drawings indicated handset systems for many of the materials used throughout the podium level, which is composed of 80,000 square feet of facade.
 Enclos’ design strategy was to unitize systems throughout the project as much as possible to ease installation.
 Unitized systems were eventually developed for the glass, terracotta, soffit and canopy systems, including oversized 19-by-9 foot insulated glass units featuring various combinations of sunshades, louvers, sunscreens and perforated metal panels.
 Stringent blast requirements contributed greatly to the unitized system's members, anchors and connections.

 With multiple crews working simultaneously on different elevations throughout the installation phase, the exterior enclosure package was delivered at an expedited process.
 The courthouse contributes significantly to the local San Diego workforce through stringent Small Business Requirements.
 Enclos’ scope of work with the local contracting community complied with these project specific goals.